akeneo/pim-docs/cloud_edition/flexibility_mode/docs/crontasks.rst

    Adding your own cron line fails because it tries to run your command with our wrapper.

-   To normally run your own scripts (without our wrapper), you just have to redefine the shell variable like this `SHELL=/bin/bash` before yours tasks
+   To normally run your own scripts (without our wrapper), you just have to redefine the shell variable like this `SHELL=/bin/bash` before your tasks

 2. We would like to remind you that all servers use UTC time, don't forget to convert you desired local time to UTC time.